This post may contain affiliate links. Read my full disclosure policy.

 - 2 teaspoons cornstarch (optional, but thickens the sauce)

 - a few dried red chilies- just for “looks” – optional

-Garnish with scallions, serve on its own, over rice, cauliflower rice, or a whole grain.
+Garnish with scallions, serve on its own, over rice, cauliflower rice, or with a whole grain.

-Make the marinade by stirring all ingredients together in a medium bowl.
+- Make the Szechuan marinade by stirring all ingredients together in a medium bowl.
 Pour half of the marinade over the chicken, either in a bowl or zip lock bag.
-Let chicken marinate while you prep the brussel sprouts, or marinate overnight ( for even more flavor!) .
+Let chicken marinate while you prep the brussel sprouts, or marinate overnight (for even more flavor!)

-Cut the brussels sprouts in half.
+- Cut the brussels sprouts in half.
 The brussels sprouts pictured here are ping-pong ball sized, so depending on size, you may need to quarter, or leave them whole.
-If using very very small brussel sprouts, leave them whole.
+If using very very small Brussels sprouts, leave them whole.
 If extra- large, like a golf ball, then quarter.

-Place brussel sprouts in a bowl and pour the remaining marinade over brussel sprouts and toss.
-Add a few dried chilies if you like ( just for looks) and spread them out out on a large, parchment or foil-lined sheet pan.
-Nestle the chicken thighs ( or tofu) in between, and spoon any remaining marinade over the chicken.
-Season the chicken or tofu with a little salt (especially if not marinating overnight!).
+- Place brussel sprouts in a bowl and pour the remaining marinade over brussel sprouts and toss.
+Add a few dried chilies if you like ( just for looks) and spread them out on a large, parchment or foil-lined sheet pan.
+Nestle the chicken thighs (or tofu) in between, and spoon any remaining marinade over the chicken. ***Season the chicken or tofu with a little salt (especially if not marinating overnight!).

 If using tofu, either cut into “filets” ( a square or rectangular slab) about a ¾ inch thick, strips or cubes.
-Marinate the tofu, in a bowl for 10 minutes, or in a bag if overnight.
+Marinate the tofu, in a bowl for 10 minutes, or in a bag overnight.
+Season with extra salt.

 I also really like this recipe with Black Cod, baking the cod for only 10-15 minutes, letting the brussel sprouts continue cooking until done.